joeyhdz/Brewery-Case-Study/ProjectMarkdown.md

     implicit missing values.

-4. We addressed Explicit Values (NAs) by investigating why there may have been expliciltly missing values in the data.
+4. We addressed Explicit Values (NAs) by investigating why there may have been explicitly missing values in the data.
 Upon further investigation we discovered that certain values are not always reported (or are required to be reported) by breweries.
 This varies from brewery to brewery but most often has to do with state and other governing matters.
-In the case of missing IBU values this also varies from location to location and can be attributed to differnent crafting methods in addition to simply not being required to report.
+In the case of missing IBU values this also varies from location to location and can be attributed to different crafting methods in addition to simply not being required to report.
-    We did not completely leave out this data, but instead left it as NA when applicaple since it represented such a high amount of data.
+    We did not completely leave out this data, but instead left it as NA when applicable since it represented such a high amount of data.

 5. The data did contain some Implicit values in the form of missing data.
-Upon futher investigation we were able to either remedy the missing values by researching the product in question, or gain an understanding of why a value may not have been present so that we could understand how it would impact the remaning data (or if it impacted the remaining data).
+Upon further investigation we were able to either remedy the missing values by researching the product in question, or gain an understanding of why a value may not have been present so that we could understand how it would impact the remaining data (or if it impacted the remaining data).

 6. There was instances of duplicate data which were attributed to